conjurdemos/cloudfoundry-conjur-demo/pie/README.md

 To verify that the service is in fact retrieving the actual secrets from Conjur, you can rotate the secrets and then restage the app, and it will display the new secret values that you set.
 We have included a [script](bin/rotate) for your convenience that will allow you to do that.
 To use it, run:
 `summon -p keyring.py ./bin/rotate [APPEND_STRING]`

-The rotate script appends a random number to the end of the original secret values, unless you specify an `APPEND_STRING` - in that case, the script appends your string to the original secret values.
+The rotate script appends a random number to the end of the original secret values, unless you specify an `APPEND_STRING` argument to the script - in that case, the script appends your string to the original secret values.
 It then restages the app, so that if you refresh your browser window you will see the updated secret values in your application.